Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

      - **Description**
    * - Digital surface model (`DSM <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__)
      - 2013 (Lidar), 2016 (building polygons)
      - United States Geological Survey (USGS).
-New York CMGP Sandy 0.7m NPS Lidar and NYC Open Data Portal. `link <https://data.cityofnewyork.us>`__
+New York CMGP Sandy 0.7m NPS Lidar and NYC Open Data Portal: `link <https://data.cityofnewyork.us>`__
      - A `raster <http://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/what-is-raster-data.htm>`__ grid including both buildings and ground given in meter above sea level.
    * - Digital elevation model (`DEM <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__)
      - 2013
      - United States Geological Survey (USGS).
-New York CMGP Sandy 0.7m NPS Lidar. `link <https://data.cityofnewyork.us>`__
+New York CMGP Sandy 0.7m NPS Lidar: `link <https://data.cityofnewyork.us>`__
      - A raster grid including only ground heights given in meter above sea level.
    * - Digital canopy model (`CDSM <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__)
      - 2013 (August)
      - United States Geological Survey (USGS).
-New York CMGP Sandy 0.7m NPS Lidar. `link <https://coast.noaa.gov/htdata/lidar1_z/geoid12b/data/4920/>`__
+New York CMGP Sandy 0.7m NPS Lidar: `link <https://coast.noaa.gov/htdata/lidar1_z/geoid12b/data/4920/>`__
      - A vegetation raster grid where vegetation heights is given in meter above ground level.
 Vegetation lower than 2.5 meter pixels with no vegetation should be zero.
    * - Land cover (UMEP formatted)
      - 2010
      - New York City Landcover 2010 (3ft version).
-University of Vermont Spatial Analysis Laboratory and New York City Urban Field Station. `link <https://opendata.cityofnewyork.us/>`__
+University of Vermont Spatial Analysis Laboratory and New York City Urban Field Station: `link <https://opendata.cityofnewyork.us/>`__
      - A raster grid including: 1.
 Paved surfaces, 2.
 Building surfaces, 3.
 Evergreen trees and shrubs, 4.
 Deciduous trees and shrubs, 5.
 Grass surfaces, 6.
 Bare soil, 7.
 Open water
    * - Population density (residential)
      - 2010
-     - 2010 NYC Population by Census Tracts, Department of City Planning (DCP). `link <https://data.cityofnewyork.us>`__)
+     - 2010 NYC Population by Census Tracts, Department of City Planning (DCP): `link <https://data.cityofnewyork.us>`__
      - People per census tract converted to pp/ha.
 Converted from vector to raster.
    * - Land use
      - 2018
-     - NYC Department of City Planning, Technical Review Division. `link <https://zola.planning.nyc.gov>`__
+     - NYC Department of City Planning, Technical Review Division: `link <https://zola.planning.nyc.gov>`__
      - Used to redistribute population during daytime (see text).
 Converted from vector to raster

 - Start by loading all the raster datasets into an empty QGIS project.

 The order in the *Layers Panel* determines what layer is visible.
 You can choose to show a layer (or not) with the tick box.
-You can modify layers by right-clicking on a layer in the Layers Panel and choose *Properties*.
+You can modify layers by right-clicking on a layer in the *Layers Panel* and choose *Properties*.
 Note for example that that CDSM (vegetation) is given as height above ground (meter) and that all non-vegetated pixels are set to zero.
 This makes it hard to get an overview of all 3D objects (buildings and trees).
 QGIS default styling for a raster is using the 98 percentile of the values.
 Therefore, not all the range of the data is shown in the layer window to the left.

 - Right-click on your **CDSM** layer and go to *Properties > Style* and choose **Singleband pseudocolor** with a min value of 0 and max of 35.
 Choose a colour scheme of your liking.
 - Go to *Transparency* and add an additional no data value of 0.
 Click ok.